-The strength of relationships across the city have helped get children back to school safely, creatively enabled the transportation of special educational needs and disability pupils whilst maintaining social distancing and secured and distributed digital equipment to vulnerable pupils.
+The strength of relationships across the city have helped get children and staff back to school safely when restrictions have been lifted, creatively enabled the transportation of special educational needs and disability pupils whilst maintaining social distancing, provided healthy meals to eligible pupils, and secured and distributed digital equipment to vulnerable pupils.
 Building on these relationships and partnerships is crucial to our ambitious plans in the year ahead.